 A valuation allowance is required when it is more likely than not that the recorded value of a deferred tax asset will not be realized.
 As of December 31, 2017, we continued to recognize a valuation allowance in the U.S. and certain U.K. operations on our net deferred tax assets to the extent that temporary tax differences and the U.S. and U.K. net operating loss and tax credit carryforwards resulting in the deferred tax asset are not able to be offset by future reversing temporary differences.
 The assessment of the realizability of the U.S. NOL was based on a number of historical factors including, our history of net operating losses prior to 2015, our historical operating volatility, our historical inability to accurately forecast earnings for future periods, and the continued uncertainty of the general business climate as of the end of 2017.
-We concluded that these historical factors represent sufficient negative evidence and have concluded that we should record a full valuation allowance on our net deferred tax assets for the year ended December 31, 2016.
+We concluded that these historical factors represent sufficient negative evidence and have concluded that we should record a full valuation allowance against these net deferred tax assets.
+We also recorded a full valuation allowance on our net deferred tax asset for the year ended December 31, 2016.